-Between the silicone and foam tips, the foam definitely come out tops for us.
+Between the silicone and foam tips, the foam definitely comes out tops for us.
 Both are good, but the foam tips feel particularly comfortable and mold well in the ear.
 They also have a good seal in the ear, providing fantastic sound isolation so you can concentrate on your workout or train ride without the disturbance of outside noise.

 What about that all-important sound quality?
 In true Jaybird style, the X3s are good and loud, with a solid bass that doesn’t overpower any vocals.
-Of course it’s not all about that bass, though, and the X3s bring clear mids and a wide, balanced sound stage which makes for a rich listening experience.
+Of course, it’s not all about that bass, though, and the X3s bring clear mids and a wide, balanced sound stage which makes for a rich listening experience.

 Once you get moving on that run or bike ride, the X3s do allow you to check your battery level on the fly, but you’ll need to pause your music to do so.
 The voice is a little over-enthusiastic, which takes some getting used to but is undeniably helpful considering there is no display screen on these earphones.

-As we would expect in any half decent sports headphone, the X3s are water and sweat-resistant.
+As we would expect in any half-decent sports headphone, the X3s are water and sweat-resistant.
 This is super helpful whether you want to get your sweat on in the gym or if you find yourself stuck in the rain on your trip to work.

 When it comes to connectivity, Jaybird X3s are, on the whole, a success story.
-The use of Bluetooth 4.1 means there the connection is stable, with good reach (up to 50 – 75 feet), however some dips in signal can occur if someone gets between you and your phone, or if you put your phone in your pants pocket.
+The use of Bluetooth 4.1 means there the connection is stable, with good reach (up to 50 – 75 feet), however, some dips in the signal can occur if someone gets between you and your phone, or if you put your phone in your pants pocket.

 Let’s talk charging.
 The X3s do charge by USB…kind of.
 You’ll need an extra proprietary charging dock in order to connect the earphones to the USB charging cable.
 The charging dock connects directly to the control panel on the cable, where the battery is located.
-This dock of course comes in the box, but does mean carrying around an extra piece of kit if you want to charge your X3s on the go.
+This dock, of course, comes in the box but does mean carrying around an extra piece of kit if you want to charge your X3s on the go.

 For those who simply want a good solid headphone with that won’t fall out on a run, the Jaybird X3s are certainly a plug in and play device.
 If you want to tailor the soundstage, though, they are also compatible with the Jaybird App.

 The Jaybird App allows you to play DJ and customize your very own EQ presets with a slide of the finger.
-For some this might be a little overkill, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.
+For some, this might be a little overkill, but what is nice is that the settings you make are saved to the buds themselves, so your unique soundstage stays with you from device to device.

 The App also brings us Jaybird Music with access to shared Spotify playlists and podcasts – a nice added touch!

-For a sports earphone, the X3s offer an impressive sound quality and comfortable fit.
+For a sports earphone, the X3s offers impressive sound quality and comfortable fit.
 The wireless connection does suffer occasional issues, but not enough to cause massive concern.
 And although the look of the X3s is fairly simplistic, at least you’re getting a relatively timeless design that isn’t going to look unfashionable any time soon.

 While not perfect, they are the people-pleasers of the wireless earphone world, with enough features to keep everyone happy – from everyday listeners to marathon runners.
 With plenty of options for customization when it comes to comfort, fit and soundstage, the X3s offer an awful lot for their price range.